epandurski/flask_signalbus/docs/index.rst

 Message Ordering, Message Duplication
 `````````````````````````````````````

-Flask-SignalBus does not give guarantees about the order in which the
+Normally, Flask-SignalBus does not give guarantees about the order in
-messages will be sent over the message bus.
-Also, sometimes a single
+which the messages are sent over the message bus.
+Also, sometimes a
-message can be sent more than once.
-Keep that in mind while designing
+single message can be sent more than once.
+Keep that in mind while
-your system.
+designing your system.

+When you want to guarantee that messages are sent in a particular
+order, you should disable *auto-flushing*, define a
+``signalbus_order_by`` attribute on the model class, and always use
+the ``flushordered`` CLI command to flush the messages
+explicitly.
+(Messages can still be sent more than once, though.)

 Transaction Management Utilities